PostHog/posthog.com/contents/tutorials/nextjs-surveys.md

     if (posthog) {
       posthog.capture('successfully_setup');
     }
-  }, [posthog]); // posthog may be undefined until it's had a chance to initialize.
-Hence use it as a dependency for useEffect
+  }, [posthog]); // posthog may be undefined until it initializes, hence using it as a dependency for useEffect

   return (
     <main className={styles.main}>